benjburgess/benjburgess.github.io/data_index_experimentaldesign.md

 Johnson, P.C., Barry, S.J., Ferguson, H.M. and Müller, P. (2015).
 Power analysis for generalized linear mixed models in ecology and evolution. *Methods in Ecology and Evolution*, 6(2), 133-142.

 Lakens, D. (2013).
-Calculating and reporting effect sizes to facilitate cumulative science: a practical primer for t-tests and ANOVAs.
-Frontiers in Psychology, 4, 863.
+Calculating and reporting effect sizes to facilitate cumulative science: a practical primer for t-tests and ANOVAs. *Frontiers in Psychology*, 4, 863.

 Lakens, D. (2021).
 Sample size justification. *psyarXiv*.